flutter/website/src/docs/development/ui/navigation/deep-linking.md

   Flutter channels][switching-channels] for more information.
 {{site.alert.end}}

-Flutter supports deep linking on iOS and Android in the dev channel.
+Flutter supports deep linking on iOS, Android and web browsers in the dev channel.
 Any link matching the configured scheme will be handled by the `Navigator`.
 By following these steps, your can launch and display routes via named routes (either with the [`routes`][routes] parameter or [`onGenerateRoute`][onGenerateRoute]), or by using the [Router][] widget.

 If you're running the app in a web browser,  there's no additional setup required.
 Route paths are handled in the same way as an iOS or Android deep